Supply chain holdups, problems, and headaches? Let WMS software help manage your company’s logistics.

 Services do differ between 3PLs.
 Some might specialize in one niche and others in other functions.
 Read on to explore a number of 3PL services below:

 All 3PLs focus on the cornerstone of transportation services which they utilize to move shipments between manufacturers and warehouses to companies and buyers.
-Freight forwarders transport large shipments via various countries and smaller shippers such as USPS, UPS, and FedEx are often used to move smaller parcels.
+Freight forwarders transport and logistic large shipments via various countries and smaller shippers such as USPS, UPS, and FedEx are often used to move smaller parcels.

 Warehousing, Fulfillment, and Distribution

 Many 3PL warehouses focus on services like warehousing, fulfillment, and packaging coupled with shipping and returns.
 Sellers turn to this type of 3PL to outsource all of their fulfillment and warehousing needs.
-The 3PLs that manage these, also manage transportation, shipper identification, and optimized shipping strategies.
+The 3PLs that manage these, also manage transportation, shipper identification, shipping rates, and optimized shipping strategies.

-Large ecommerce companies often use financial 3PLS that offer accounting and cost control services to help control the cost of freight forwarding, tracking of inventory, and management.
+Large eCommerce companies often use financial 3PLS that offer accounting and cost control services to help control the cost of freight forwarding, tracking of inventory, and management.
 Typically, 3PLs that offer these services meet the needs of larger companies.

 1PL, 2PL, 3PL, 4PL, and 5PL Differences